 Solicitation/Canvassing and Fund Raising on Campus

-The Dean of Student Development must provide prior written permission for anyone to distribute or present political, social, religious, or other promotional material on campus.
+The Marketing & Student Experience Manager must provide prior written permission for anyone to distribute or present political, social, religious, or other promotional material on campus.
 In general, solicitation or canvassing on campus is forbidden with the exception of Student Government Association (SGA)-sponsored events and activities such as blood drives, relief efforts, and SGA elections.